awsdocs/iam-user-guide/doc_source/tutorial_attribute-based-access-control.md

 1. Add the following inline policy named `access-assume-specific-roles`\.
 For more information about adding an inline policy to a user, see [To embed an inline policy for a user or role \(console\)](access_policies_manage-attach-detach.md#embed-inline-policy-console)\.

 **ABAC Policy: Assume Only Specific Roles**
 This policy allows Saanvi to assume the engineering roles for the Pegasus or **Centaur** projects\.
 It is necessary to create this custom policy because IAM does not support multivalued tags\.
 You can't tag Saanvi's user with `access-project` = `peg` and `access-project` = `cen`\.
 Additionally, the AWS authorization model can’t match both values\.
-For more information, see [Rules for Tagging IAM Entities](id_tags.md#id_tags_rules)\.
+For more information, see [Rules for Tagging in IAM And AWS STS](id_tags.md#id_tags_rules)\.
 Instead, you must manually specify the two roles that she can assume\.

    ```
    {